 Gain New Job Skills While You Are Mothering

-In short, the time spent outside the workforce by mothers, should not be looked at as time wasted but a chance to also relax and engage in other activities and pleasures that life has to offer.
-And depending on one’s financial situation, it’s a great time to engage in updating one’s resume by gaining some more education especially as regards new technologies such as software and computing.
+In short, the time spent outside the workforce by mothers, should not be looked at as time wasted.
+Rather it is a chance to also relax and engage in other activities and pleasures that life has to offer.
+And depending on one’s financial situation, it’s a great time to engage in updating one’s resume by gaining some more education.
+Especially as regards new technologies such as software and computing.

 All this can be accomplished part-time without having to sacrifice on the family roles.
-One can also choose to engage more in their hobbies or pick up new ones such as e-book writing, mat making, etc. The more tangible the results of the hobbies are the better as this creates a portfolio that can be used when one is ready to get back into the working world.
+One can also choose to engage more in their hobbies.
+Or pick up new ones such as e-book writing, mat making, etc. The more tangible the results of the hobbies are the better.
+This creates a portfolio that can be used when one is ready to get back into the working world.

 Clear Resume Presentation

-In the end, being a stay-at-home mom has many great advantages and if you can write them clearly and concisely on your resume, you should be a highly competitive job applicant.
+In the end, being a stay-at-home mom has many great advantages.
+If you can write them clearly and concisely on your resume, you should be a highly competitive job applicant.
 Be proud of your experiences and make the most of your situation and you will be happily employed in whatever career you want in no time.
 Make your Stay-At-Home Mom Resume stand out by filling employment gaps with roles you had and skills you developed.

 This article was contributed by Erik Bowitz, a consultant at Resume Companion, a contributor to Copy My Resume, a free resume help resource.
 He has helped thousands of stay-at-home mothers rework their resumes so that they can find better employment faster.